ssciwr/QuantumGrav/QuantumGravPy/docs/training_a_model.md

 This is a function or callable object that decides when to stop the training process based on a metric it gets.
 It eats a list or other iterable that contains the output fo applying the model to the data using `criterion`, and, by default, computes the mean and standard deviation thereof and reports them to standard out.

-The `validator` object works exactly the same, (`DefaultTester` and `DefaultValidator` have the same base class: `DefaultEvaluator`), so it's not documented separately here.
-The only difference is that what's called `test` in `DefaultTester` is called `validate` in `DefaultEvaluator`.
+The `validator` object works exactly the same, (`Tester` and `Validator` have the same base class: `Evaluator`), so it's not documented separately here.
+The only difference is that what's called `test` in `Tester` is called `validate` in `Evaluator`.

-Under the hood, they both use the `evalute` function of their parent class `DefaultEvaluator`.
+Under the hood, they both use the `evalute` function of their parent class `Evaluator`.
 So in your derived classes, you can also overwrite that and then build your own type hierarcy on top of it.

 The idea behind these two classes is that the user derives their own class from them and adjusts the `test`, `validate` and `report` functions to their own needs, e.g., for reporting the F1 score in a classification task.
 Note that you can also break the type annotation if you think you need and for instance use your own evaluator classes - just make sure the call signatures are correct.